-Patricia and Kenneth Ashcraft of Indiana have filed an IVC filter case against Indiana-based Cook Medical, Inc., a/k/a Cook Medical Group.
-The Ashcrafts’ petition was filed July 27, 2016 in Marion County Superior Court.
+An Indiana woman has filed an IVC filter case against Indiana-based Cook Medical, Inc., a/k/a Cook Medical Group.
+The petition was filed July 27, 2016 in Marion County Superior Court.

 IVC Filter Perforation

-The lawsuit petition states that plaintiff Patricia Ashcraft was implanted with a Cook IVC filter on or about April 5, 2005.
+The lawsuit petition states that the plaintiff was implanted with a Cook IVC filter in April 2005.
 In May 2016, doctors discovered the Cook filter had perforated her IVC.
-The lawsuit further alleges that Mrs. Ashcraft is now at risk for future Cook filter fractures, migrations, perforations and tilting.
+The lawsuit further alleges that the woman is now at risk for future Cook filter fractures, migrations, perforations and tilting.
 It charges that she faces numerous health risks, including the risk of death.
 Further, for the rest of her life, she will require ongoing medical monitoring as well as anti-coagulants.

 IVC filters are designed to filter blood clots (called “thrombi”) that would otherwise travel from the lower portions of the body to the heart and lungs.
 IVC filters may be designed to be implanted either temporarily or permanently within the vena cava.